 4. Reduce your exposure to blue light during the evening.

 While it is suggested that you get plenty of light exposure during the day, it is equally recommended to cut back on nighttime exposure to light...in particular, blue light...which is what popular electronic devices such as computers and cell phones emit.
 Your body's circadian rhythm will trick your brain into thinking that it is still daytime, and may affect how quickly you are able to fall asleep.
 The production of melatonin, a hormone that our body's produce naturally to help our sleep/wake cycle, may also suffer, and prevent you from getting a relaxing deep sleep.

 To minimize blue light exposure during the evening, you can wear specialized glasses that are designed to block blue light.
 I've seen people wear sunglasses when working on their computers at night, but there are actually some stylish inexpensive glasses that you can find nowadays.
-I purchased this particular pair from Amazon awhile back and I love them...
-KLIM Optics Blue Light Blocking Glasses.
+I purchased a pair of KLIM Optics Blue Light Blocking Glasses from Amazon awhile back and I love them for computer work at night.
 You can also download an app, such as f.lux, to block blue light on your laptop or computer.
 Based on the time of day, it will automatically apply a filter on your screen to provide the best brightness for you.
 Likewise, you can find similar apps for smartphones.